pacificnm/airtable_to_tableau/README.md

 |---------------|-------------|----------|
 | Windrunner    | Americas    | 150      |

-## ☁️ What Are Azure Functions?
-Azure Functions are serverless compute resources.
-You define small logic units that run on triggers (timer, HTTP, blob).
-They're scalable, efficient, and low maintenance.

-### Benefits:
-- Schedule exports automatically
-- No need to manage servers
-- Deploy independently per job

 ## 📤 How Tableau Uses the Output
 Generated `.hyper` files can be used by Tableau in three ways: